almet/copanier/README.md

 ### How is it different from cagette?

-[Cagette](https://www.cagette.net) is a free software which aims at solving the same problem we're solving.
-We're doing it in different ways.
-Cagette has a general approach, providing a tool for group of producers, for AMAPs, for people handling a store and for people who are getting paid with a fee.
+[Cagette](https://www.cagette.net) is a free software which aims at solving a larger problem that what we're solving.
+Cagette has a more general approach, providing a tool that can be used by groups of producers, AMAPs, people having a physical store, and group of consumers.

-In copanier, we want to keep things as straightforward and effective as possible, and we believe solving a larger problem complexifies the software.
-Copanier is issued of a collective where we think it's better when roles are moving over the years.
-That's why you don't really need an account, and it's really easy to change the referent person for each producer, for instance.

-In short : we believe copanier is better suited for people who want to organise the way we do.
-If copanier doesn't fit your needs, cagette might :-)
+In copanier, we only focus on groups of consumers.
+We want to keep things as straightforward and effective as possible, by keeping the problem small.
+We do one thing and we try to do it the best way we can!
+We believe copanier is better suited for people who want to organise the way we do, but if copanier doesn't fit your needs, cagette might :-)

 ## Install copanier locally